asciisd/tap-php/README.md

 ## Credits

 - [Amr Emad][link-author]
-- [Stripe][link-stripe] : this library is based on the stripe-php package infrastructure, so thanks stripe.
+- [Stripe][link-stripe] : this library is based on the stripe-php package infrastructure, so thanks Stripe.
 - [All Contributors][link-contributors]

 ## License